w3c/wot-security/wot-security-metadata.md

 to be sent via a mechanism that provides transport security, such as TLS.
 In the case of HTTP, this means that a secure HTTPS connection needs to be established before this authentication method can be used.
-In the context of a Thing Description this means that this mechanism should only be combined with secure protocols, eg. coaps, https, and the equivalent.
+In the context of a Thing Description this means that this mechanism should only be combined with protocols supporting secure transport, eg. COAPS, HTTPS, and the equivalent.

-### OCF Security Model
+### OCF Security

 Scheme: "ocf"

-OCF mandates a specific security model, including ACLs (access control lists).
+OCF mandates a specific security model, including ACLs (access control lists), an authentication server, and tickets.
 As OCF itself defines a set of standard introspection mechanisms to discover security metadata, including the location of authorization servers, rather than repeat it all we simply specify that the OCF model is used.

+Note: We should build prototypes to discover if additional configuration parameters are needed in practice.

 ### API Key